Home » Research Notice Board

 To take part in research studies, simply click on the research project and you will be directed to a website or online form.
 If there is no link, there are instructions provided in the description.

+*Endometriosis Australia is not funding these studies, just assisting the researchers in finding participants.
 Please ensure you check terms and conditions to ensure that you qualify to participate.

 Some of the topics discussed and/or covered can be confronting or troubling to some participants.